artifacthealth/hydrate-mongodb/README.md

 ```

 ### Creating a Session

+A Hydrate Session should not be confused with the web-server session.
+The Hydrate Session is analogous to JPA's
+[EntityManager](http://www.objectdb.com/java/jpa/persistence/overview), and is responsible for managing the lifecycle of
+persistent entities.

 Typically the [SessionFactory](https://artifacthealth.github.io/hydrate-mongodb/interfaces/sessionfactory.html) is
 created once at server startup and then used to create a [Session](https://artifacthealth.github.io/hydrate-mongodb/interfaces/session.html) for each connection to